TheCreator69/HelpMeDecide/README.md

 For Android testing, [set up an Android emulator](https://docs.flutter.dev/get-started/install/windows#android-setup).
 If you wish to test the project for iOS, you need to be running Xcode on a macOS system.

+To run all automated tests, use `flutter test`.

 ### Licensing

 This project uses the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.